yazz/VisualJS/README.md

 Anvil uses Python to build apps whereas Yazz Pilot uses Javascript.
 But Anvil is very good, try it!

+### How does Yazz compare to Mendix?
+Mendix is a commercial low code product owned by Siemens, and is a very different thing since it is closed source.

 ### Does Yazz work offline?